SpaceX finds source of rocket explosion, plans new launch

-LOS ANGELES (AP) — SpaceX says it plans to resume flights as early as next week after finding the cause of an explosion that destroyed a rocket and satellite on a Florida launch pad in September.
+LOS ANGELES (AP) — SpaceX plans to resume flights as early as next week after finding the cause of an explosion that destroyed a rocket and satellite on a Florida launch pad in September.

-The Los Angeles Times reported Monday (http://lat.ms/2irBTvc) that the Hawthorne company is aiming for a Sunday flight from Vandenberg Air Force Base.
+The Hawthorne, California-based company is aiming for a Sunday, Jan.
+8, flight from Vandenberg Air Force Base, the Los Angeles Times reported Monday (http://lat.ms/2irBTvc).
+The launch still needs approval by the Federal Aviation Administration.

-The company says its investigation of the Sept.
+The company said its investigation of the Sept.
 1 explosion found that a tank failed within the larger, second-stage liquid oxygen tank.

 SpaceX plans to launch 10 satellites for Iridium Communications Inc. on a Falcon 9 rocket.
+The satellites will be used to provide mobile communications on land, sea and air.

 Most Read Stories